 Recognizing the warning signs of suicide can save someone’s life.
 Not everyone who’s considering suicide will present with all of the signs, but most people give some subtle hints.
 Here are the most common warning signs:

-• Talking about feeling hopeless, trapped, or in pain
+- Feeling or talking about being hopeless, trapped, or in pain

 Even if you think your friends and family are safe and healthy, sharing suicide prevention resources on social media can be helpful.
 Sometimes, an individual who’s experiencing suicidal thoughts may not have the desire or motivation to search for these resources on their own, but if they come across them online, they’ll use them.